Laughing Gas Sedation Dentistry for Kids

-Laughing gas helps young patients who are extremely fearful feel more relaxed for their dental treatments.
+Laughing gas helps children who are extremely fearful of the dentist feel more relaxed for their dental treatments.
 Laughing gas is 100 percent safe for your child.
 We allow all parents of patients at Bay Area Kids Dentist the opportunity to choose this method of relaxation.
 Our staff trusts that you know your child best and can evaluate whether laughing gas is appropriate for his or her appointment.
 While most children do fine with routine cleanings and exams, it may be something to consider for dental surgery or other more involved procedures.

 Before starting the main dental procedure, your child’s dentist places a mask over the nose that contains laughing gas.
 As your child breathes in and out, the laughing gas mixes with oxygen to produce a calming effect.
 We always explain what the mask does and make it as comfortable as possible for your child to wear.

 Although relaxed and a little sleepy, your son or daughter remains awake the entire time.
 He or she can communicate with our staff and see that you are nearby for reassurance.
 When the procedure is complete, our staff turns off the gas while continuing to deliver oxygen for a few minutes.
 This ensures that all of the gas flushes out of the system.

 Benefits of Laughing Gas Sedation for Pediatric Dentistry

 Besides helping your child to relax, laughing gas prevents an automatic gag reflex that may make it difficult for your child’s dentist to complete the procedure.
 The entire process of receiving it takes just three to five minutes.
 Due to a slightly altered consciousness, using laughing gas makes it appear that time moves quicker than it does in reality.
 Your child may report feeling a tingling sensation or being in a dream-like state.
 He or she may also get a case of the giggles, which is why some people call this laughing gas.